Mertyildiz1/Mertyildiz1/README.md

 # Hello 👋, I'm Mert Yıldız
-### Software Test Engineer

-I am an ISTQB Certified Software Engineer with strong QA methodology, tools and automation skills.
-Experienced in testing with Java and Selenium and doing API testing using Postman and Proxyman.
-I have knowledge of SQL for data validation.
+🔍 I am an ISTQB-certified QA engineer with a solid foundation in software testing principles, test design techniques, and the QA lifecycle.

+💻 I have hands-on experience in creating automated UI tests using Java, Selenium, and various test frameworks.

+🌐 I perform API testing using Postman and Rest Assured, with proficiency in request chaining, environment configuration, and response validation.

+🗄️ With my knowledge of SQL, I can efficiently perform data verification and backend checks.

+⚙️ I have experience in both manual and automated testing.
+I am committed to continuous learning and focused on delivering high-quality, reliable software.

 <h3 align="left">Connect with me:</h3>
 <p align="left">